Scottsdale Guardianship Attorneys

 In pseudo-custody cases, and other situations as well, grandparents can petition for visitation under the aforementioned in loco parientes procedure.
 Once again, the requested grandparent visitation must be in the best interests of the children.

 Modern families often include nonparents who serve as parents, at least to an extent.
-For a free consultation with an experienced family law attorney in Phoenix, contact Stratton Family Law.
+For a free consultation with an experienced family law attorney in Scottsdale, contact Stratton Family Law.
 We routinely handle matters in Maricopa County and nearby jurisdictions.